wkgcass/vproxy/doc/command.md

 Param list is the same as add, but not all required.

-Also you can change the weight of a group in a `server-groups` resource.
+Also you can change the weight of a group in a `upstream` resource.

 ```
 update server-group sg0 timeout 500 period 600 up 3 down 2